typesupply/glyph-nanny/readme.md

 - Test for stem width inconsistency.
 This uses the Stem Snap values defined in the PostScript hinting settings to determine the desired stem widths.
 - Removed the "unusually high number of contours" test.
 It was very slow.
 - Test for slightly asymmetric adjacent curves.
+- Improved report display.
+- When testing a full font, overlapping data can now be ignored.
+- The crossed handle test is now more lenient when the curve is very small.
+- The text in the displayed report can be turned off.
+- Improved speed.
+(Results may vary.)
+- Small bug fixes.

 ### 0.2